The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: Introduction

-Arbitrage under the SABR model occurs because the analytic approximations do not impose a boundary condition at the origin, as those methods use the small-time asymptotics of the transition density, which do not \textit{feel} the boundary.
+Arbitrage under the analytic approximations occurs because an absorbing boundary condition is actually not imposed at the origin, as the small-time asymptotics of the transition density does not \textit{feel} the boundary.
 The SABR process has a non-zero probability of hitting zero for $0<\beta<1$, and an absorbing boundary condition should be explicitly imposed at the origin for $0<\beta<1/2$ for the price process to be a martingale and arbitrage-free.
-For this reason, the analytic approximations exhibit arbitrage opportunity in a low-strike region.
-The arbitrage outbreak is still an important concern to options market makers; savvy hedge funds can exploit them by purchasing a butterfly option with a negative premium.
+For this reason, the analytic approximations exhibit arbitrage opportunity in the low-strike region.
+The arbitrage outbreak is still an important concern to options market makers; savvy hedge funds can exploit them by purchasing a butterfly of options with a negative premium.
 To avoid such trades, market makers carefully keep track of the lower bound of the arbitrage-free region (and often patch a different arbitrage-free model below the bound).
-Therefore, the degree of arbitrage should be a performance measure for testing newly proposed analytic approximations, as in \citet{obloj2007fine}, as much as the approximation error.
+Therefore, the degree of arbitrage should be yet another performance measure for testing newly proposed analytic approximations, as in \citet{obloj2007fine}, as much as the approximation error.

 We contribute to the SABR model literature by proposing new analytic approximations that are more accurate and have a wider arbitrage-free strike region than existing studies.
 We derive the equivalent volatility under the constant-elasticity-of-variance (CEV) model, from which the option price is computed with the analytic CEV option price formula~\citep{schroder1989comp}.
 We provide two formulas for the equivalent CEV volatility as spin-offs from existing studies.
 The first one (Theorem~\ref{th:cev1}) is obtained by following the approximation method of \citet{hagan2002sabr}.
 The second one (Theorem~\ref{th:cev2}) is simplified from \citet{paulot2015asym}'s original CEV volatility formula.